8th Dáil: Composition of the 8th Dáil

 Fianna Fáil formed the 7th executive council of the Irish Free State, a minority government dependent on the support of the Labour Party.

 Graphical representation

 This is a graphical comparison of party strengths in the 8th Dáil from February 1933.
 This was not the official seating plan.

 Ceann Comhairle

 On 8 February 1933, Frank Fahy (FF), who had served as Ceann Comhairle in the previous Dáil, was proposed by Éamon de Valera and seconded by William Norton for the position, and was elected without a vote.

 TDs by constituency

-The list of the 153 TDs elected, is given in alphabetical order by Dáil constituency.
+The 153 TDs elected at the 1933 general election are listed by Dáil constituency.